TimothyJohnson0014/IT-Porfolio/README.md

 # Automated Active Directory Deployment & Domain Architecture
 # My Technical IT Portfolio

-Welcome to my IT portfolio.
+Welcome to my ongoing IT portfolio.
 This repository showcases hands-on enterprise technology projects, system administration environments, and automation scripts designed for modern corporate IT infrastructure.
+This is a work in progress Portfolio that is being added to weekly.

 ## Key Technical Proficiencies
 * **Operating Systems:** Windows Server 2022, Windows 10/11,